 Whether you’re golfing at a swank country club or sitting down at a football game, etiquette is an applicable attribute that will lead to a better experience in any situation, and fishing in Alaska isn’t any different.
 From avid anglers to burgeoning beginners, all fishermen and women can benefit from the respect they receive for their courtesy.
-An Alaska fishing trip to Favorite Bay Resort in Angoon, Alaska, is a rewarding experience, but knowing and following a few unwritten rules will go a long way in maximizing the adventure.
+An Alaska fishing trip to Favorite Bay Lodge in Angoon, Alaska, is a rewarding experience, but knowing and following a few unwritten rules will go a long way in maximizing the adventure.
 When it’s all said and done, traveling to Admiralty Island to learn from Alaska fishing guides is a bucket list item for many anglers, so why not make the most of such a magnificent milestone?
 While most fishing rules are relevant everywhere, there are few nuances to observe while fishing in Alaska.

 Practicing Proper Etiquette on an Alaska Fishing Trip

 It matters not if you’ve been fishing since before you could count to 100, everyone is allowed to make a few mistakes; it’s human nature.
 However, the best way to mitigate your follies is to become acclimated to proper fishing etiquette.
-It’s relatively common for anglers who’ve never gone fishing in Alaska to be apprehensive about the best practices, so we at Favorite Bay Resort are here to help.
+It’s relatively common for anglers who’ve never gone fishing in Alaska to be apprehensive about the best practices, so we at Favorite Bay Lodge are here to help.

 Respect Personal Space